Home Life Building: Merger and later use

 Home Life acquired 253 Broadway in November 1946, paying Trinity Church $1.7 million in cash.
 The agreement was finalized in January 1947.
 Openings were created in the party wall between 253 and 256 Broadway, and staircases were built to connect the corridors in the two formerly-separate buildings.
 By doing this, Home Life more than doubled the amount of usable space it had.

 The main entrance was relocated to 253 Broadway in 1963, while the ground floor of 256 Broadway became retail space.
 The entrance to 256 Broadway was replaced with a show window.
 The ground floor and basement of 256 Broadway was leased in 1964 by women's shop Plymouth Shops, Inc. Sapolsky & Slobodien installed air conditioning and replaced the windows between 1963 and 1969.
 A subsequent renovation was undertaken by Ira Greenburg in 1984, and the following October, 253 Broadway Associates bought the combined building.

 In 1988, the New York City Board of Estimate approved a plan for the government of New York City to rent and later buy the Home Life Building for $26 million.
 The Home Life Building was split vertically into two condominiums in 1989.
 The basement through second floor was owned by 253 Broadway Associates and used as retail space, while the upper floors were owned by the New York City government and used as offices; parts of the third floor were jointly owned.
 Among the agencies that had taken space in the city-owned portion of the building were the New York City Department of Housing Preservation and Development and the Mayor's Fund to Advance New York City.
 In 1991, the New York City Landmarks Preservation Commission (LPC) designated the building as a landmark.

 The LPC started renovating six floors in the Home Life Building in 2016, intending to move its offices there the next year.
 However, the renovation's expected completion date was subsequently delayed to 2021, and the renovation cost increased from $29 million to $62 million.
 The city government announced in 2017 that it would renovate the Home Life Building with an estimated budget of $18.5 million.
+In 2025, the LPC moved into its new offices and public hearing room space, which one reporter praised for its "light and internal transparency".